Caleres: 1930s: Great Depression and bankruptcy

 During the Great Depression of the 1930s the company struggled to keep costs down, and workers' wages dropped, with a government investigation finding that workers at one plant were paid as little as "$2.50 and $3.00 for a 60-hour week."
-During this time the company also remained fiercely anti-union, even closing a plant in Vincennes, Indiana in 1933 when the workers there held a strike for recognition.
+During this time the company also remained fiercely anti-union, even closing a plant in Vincennes, Indiana, in 1933 when the workers there held a strike for recognition.
 The company also reportedly used physical intimidation against union organizers, hiring a strike-breaking agency and infiltrating the unions themselves.
 The Illinois Federation of Labor forced a grand-jury investigation into Brown in 1935, after a union representative was almost tarred and feathered.
 There were no resultant indictments, although the Regional Labor Board in St. Louis did later issue a complaint, where they cited Brown for intimidation of employees using agents and officers, and unfair labor practices.
 The subsequent hearing revealed that John A. Bush had hired the A.A.
 Ahner detective agency in 1934, an agency known for strike-breaking.
 In 1936, Brown was cited by the National Labor Relations Board for violating the Wagner Act over the company dissolving the Salem local union, but Brown would not reinstate workers fired for union activity.
-The Fair Labor Standard Act of 1938 mandated that the remaining Brown workers received higher wages.
+The Fair Labor Standard Act of 1938 mandated that the remaining Brown workers receive higher wages.

 The company went bankrupt in June 1939, after a failure to raise fresh capital for a reorganization.
 Stock of the company was suspended on the St. Louis Stock Exchange on June 23, 1939.
 The last transaction saw shares sold for 20 cents each, after a peak when its stock sold for up to $60 a share.

-1940s-1960s: Push into retail
+1940s–1960s: Push into retail

-Opening a plant in Dyer, Tennessee in 1941, Brown began moving production toward the traditionally non-Union south.
+Opening a plant in Dyer, Tennessee, in 1941, Brown began moving production toward the traditionally non-Union south.
 In the 1940s, Brown's third president, Clark Gamble, began pushing the company into retailing.
 Becoming president in 1948 after John Bush, Gamble in 1950 initiated a merger with Wohl Shoes, which wholesaled mostly women's shoes in 2,500 stores in North America and Cuba.
-In 1953 Brown acquired the large retail chain Regal Shoes, and in 1956 it acquired G. R. Kinney Corporation, then the largest operator of family shoe stores.
+In 1953, Brown acquired the large retail chain Regal Shoes, and in 1956 it acquired G. R. Kinney Corporation, then the largest operator of family shoe stores.
 At the time, Brown was the fourth-largest shoe manufacturer in the United States.

 In 1959, a U.S. District Court in St. Louis deemed Brown guilty of anti-trust violations, and the company was ordered to sell Kinney.
-The ruling was upheld in 1962, at which point Brown was the number one manufacturer in the shoe industry.
+The ruling was upheld in 1962, at which point Brown was the number-one manufacturer in the shoe industry.
 Afterwards, Kinney was sold to F. W. Woolworth.
 For a time, the Hamilton-Brown Shoe Company was the largest manufacturer of shoes in America.
 In 1959, the company had acquired Perth Shoe Company in Canada, and in 1965, Brown bought the Samuels Shoe Company.